DonGar/house-monitor/README.md

    * wol - Issue a Wake On Lan request.
      * mac - Mac address to attempt to wake.
    * ping - Ping a host, and store result.
      * host - Status URI of the host component to ping.
 Result stored in <host>/up as a boolean.
 The result is NOT immediately available.
+Host can contain wildcards in it's path.
    * email - Send email.
      * to - Address to send email too.
      * subject - Optional subject string.